-Potentially dilutive securities of approximately 2.8 million, 3.3 million and 3.2 million were excluded from the computation of diluted net loss per share for fiscal 2022, 2021 and 2020, respectively.
-These shares include the Company's outstanding RSUs, outstanding stock options and shares to be purchased under the ESPP at the end of the respective purchase period.
-In the event the Company reported net income for the periods presented, a portion of these outstanding securities would be reflected in weighted-average shares outstanding for diluted earnings per share by application of the treasury method.
+Potentially dilutive securities of approximately 0.7 million, 1.4 million and 1.2 million in fiscal 2023, 2022 and 2021, respectively, were excluded from the computation of diluted net loss per share as their inclusion would have been anti-dilutive.
+These shares included the Company's unvested RSUs, outstanding stock options and shares to be purchased under the ESPP.